AsiaPonder001/Active-Directory-Configuration/README.md

  <h2> Create an Admin User account and Organizational Units </h2>

--_EMPLOYEES(*NOTE: to make sure to put underscore and all words are capital for powershell script) -_ADMINS
+- _EMPLOYEES(*NOTE: to make sure to put underscore and all words are capital for powershell script)
+- _ADMINS